EH-88/EdenH_BSE_Template_Portfolio/index.md

-﻿# Solar Powered Line-Following Light-Tracking Robot Car This will serve as a brief description of your project.
+﻿# Solar Powered Line-Following Light-Tracking Robot This will serve as a brief description of your project.
 Limit this to three sentences because it can become overly long at that point.
 This copy should draw the user in and make she/him want to read more.

 | **Engineer** | **School** | **Areas of Interest** | **Grade** |